 It’s really unusual to find an organism that exists in isolation from other organisms, and every organism is adapted to its environment.

-So to the extent that our buildings can listen to the environmental circumstance that surrounds them and create harmony, is the extent to which it’s better fit to a particular place.
+This has applications for our built environment.
+The extent that our buildings can listen to the environmental circumstance that surrounds them and create harmony, is the extent to which they can better fit a particular place.

 If we do our buildings right, they’re adapted to all those same conditions….All the things that factor into how a plant might adapt a place, in my mind, is absolutely relevant to how a building is adapted to place.